asradev/tictAItoe/README.md

 # tictAItoe
 Small tic-tac-toe game made with pygame that lets you play against a friend or against an AI trained with previous player inputs.
 The database of training samples is located in the xvalues.txt file, and the labels are in the yvalues.txt file.
-A default database with ~200 training examples comes included.
+An example database with ~200 training examples comes included.

 The AI is composed by a neural network with the following architecture: